mwhicks1/mhicks-www/content/publication/_index.md

 layout: list # list, list-sidebar

 # for list-sidebar layout
 sidebar:
-  title: Talks that Last
+  title: Publications
   description: |
-    This is a list for your talks, workshops, or other events with a time, date, and place.
-    Even this sidebar offers a ton of customizations.
+    This is a list of academic publications, papers, and research work.
+You can organize them by year, topic, or publication type.

-    Check out the _index.md file in the /talk folder to edit this content.
+    Check out the _index.md file in the /publication folder to edit this content.
   author: "The R Markdown Team @RStudio"
   text_link_label: Subscribe via RSS
-  text_link_url: /talk/index.xml
+  text_link_url: /publication/index.xml
   show_sidebar_adunit: false # show ad container

 # set up common front matter for all pages inside blog/